azat-co/practicalnode/chapter7/chapter7.md

   })
 ```

 We used `get` for the virtual.
-Let's dig deeper into getters as well as it's close kin setter.
+Let's dig deeper into the getter, as well as it's close kin setter.

 # Schema Type Behavior Amendment

 Schemas are not just static boring type definitions.
-Developers can add function to bring the dynamism to the fields in the schema.
+Developers can add functions to bring the dynamism to the fields in the schema.
 Mongoose allows us to define/write getters (`get)`, setters (`set`), and defaults (`default`) right in the Schema!
 Same goes for validate and some other useful methods.

-`get` is invoked when a field is read while `set` when the field assigned a value.
+`get` is invoked when a field is read, while `set` when the field is assigned a value.
 Developers can modify the actual value being read or assigned from/to the actual database document.
-For example, the URL field can have a `set()` method which enforces all strings into lowercase.
+For example, the URL field can have a `set()` method that enforces all strings into lowercase.
 Validate is triggered for the field validation and is typically used for some custom types such as emails.

-Here's an examples of defining `set` (transfer to lower case when the value is assigned), `get` (when the number is extracted the "thousands" commas are added to it), `default` (brand new ObjectID is generated), and `validate` (checks for e-mail patterns and is triggered upon `save()`) all right in a JSON-like structure of the `Schema`:
+Mongoose offers four methods: `set()`, `get()`, `default()` and `validate()`.
+They do what you think they do.
+Here are examples of defining methods and their purpose

+* `set()`: To transform a string to a lower case when the value is assigned
+* `get()`: To add a "thousands" comma to a number when the number is extracted/accessed
+* `default()`: To generate a new ObjectId,
+* `validate()`: To check for email patterns; is triggered upon `save()`

+We can define the aforementioned four methods all right there, in the fields of the JSON-like Mongoose `Schema` on the same level as `type`:

 ```js
 postSchema = new mongoose.Schema({